der-stefan/OpenTopoMap/garmin/HowToForDummies.md

-# Building a custom Garmin map
+# Building a custom Garmin map - a complete walkthrough

-Based on the [HOWTO](HOWTO) this describes how to create a custom garmin map using OpenTopoMap styles.
+Based on the [HOWTO](HOWTO) this guide describes how to create a custom Garmin map. using OpenTopoMap styles.

 ## Required tools & OpenTopoMap repository